 Goal

-The goal of the HRK ADVANCE Project is to recalibrate the action of universities in the field of internationalisation, allowing the German model of internationalisation to meet contemporary challenges and to react flexibly to future developments.
+The goal of the HRK ADVANCE Project was to recalibrate the action of universities in the field of internationalisation, allowing the German model of internationalisation to meet contemporary challenges and to react flexibly to future developments.
 The target audience are mainly German universities.
 However, the project aims to inform crucial political actors on federal and state level as well.

 Topics